drsmith48/project_template/README.rst

   * Run ``make`` for recipe summaries

-This project is adapted from the ``cookiecutter`` package template engine and the ``cookiecutter-pypackage`` template.  https://github.com/audreyr/cookiecutter
+This project is adapted from the `Cookiecutter <https://github.com/audreyr/cookiecutter>`_ package utility and the `PyPackage <https://github.com/audreyr/cookiecutter-pypackage>`_ template.